-It is also possible for runnoff to be specified as a negative value for modelling flow through straits, i.e. modelling the baltic flow in and out of the North Sea.
-When the flow is out of the domain there is no change in temperature and salinity, regardless of the namelist options used.
+It is also possible for runnoff to be specified as a negative value for modelling flow through straits, i.e. modelling the Baltic flow in and out of the North Sea.
+When the flow is out of the domain there is no change in temperature and salinity, regardless of the namelist options used, as the ocean water leaving the domain removes heat and salt (at the same concentration) with it.